-Pampanga is the culinary capital of the Philippines and known for exotic Filipino cuisine.
+Pampanga is the and known for exotic Filipino cuisine.
 From fried frogs, to saute crickets, and worms you can have it here in Pampanga.

 Kapampangan food is not simply cooked from the Spanish and Malay influence but they re-create and even enhance each dish.
 Kapampangan Cuisine is a combination of old and new ingredients with what’s available on their table.